-Timed statistics are automatically collected for the database if the initialization parameter statistics_level is set to typical or all.
-If statistics_level is set to BASIC, then you must set timed_statistics to true to enable collection of timed statistics.
-Note that setting statistics_level to BASIC disables many automatic features and is not recommended.
+Timed statistics are automatically collected for the database if the initialization parameter STATISTICS_LEVEL is set to TYPICAL or ALL.
+If STATISTICS_LEVEL is set to BASIC, then you must set TIMED_STATISTICS to TRUE to enable collection of timed statistics.
+Note that setting STATISTICS_LEVEL to BASIC disables many automatic features and is not recommended.

-If you explicitly set DB_CACHE_ADVICE, TIMED_STATISTICS, OF TIMED_OS_STATISTICS, either in the initialization parameter file or by using ALTER_SYSTEM OF ALTER SESSION, then the explicitly set value overrides the value derived from STATISTICS_LEVEL.
+If you explicitly set DB_CACHE_ADVICE, TIMED_STATISTICS, or TIMED_OS_STATISTICS, either in the initialization parameter file or by using ALTER_SYSTEM or ALTER_SESSION, then the explicitly set value overrides the value derived from STATISTICS_LEVEL.